Ahmedsamy96/Arabic-Dialects-Detector/README.md

 # E. Model Deployment (Flask)
-I used Flask to get the user input, then tested it on the model weights ( .pkl for Naïve Bayes - .pt for the LSTM).
+I used Flask to get the user input, then tested it on the model weights ( .pkl for Naïve Bayes - .h5 for the LSTM).
 And the predicted class is sent to another HTML page.